 4.2.
-Comparisons with forward model simulations4.2.1.
+Comparisons with forward model simulations 4.2.1.
 Method

 In this section we begin by plotting the data products themselves, to get a view of the temporal and spatial distribution.
 We then compare the different satellite products with concentration fields resulting from a forward simulation of the TM3 transport model (Heimann and Körner, 2003) using optimized fluxes from an inversion assimilating flask measurements from 31 surface sites.
 The inversion was carried out using the Jena CarboScope variational inversion system (based on Rödenbeck et al., 2003).
-The transport is at 3.8° latitude by 5° longitude resolution and has 19 vertical levels, and is driven with meteorological fields from the ERA5 reanalysis.
+The transport is carried out at 3.8° latitude by 5° longitude resolution and with 19 vertical levels, and is driven by meteorological fields from the ERA5 reanalysis.

 Because the model transport is imperfect, especially with respect to the tropopause height and the gradient of methane within the stratosphere, the comparison to the surface-optimized fields is used to derive a model-specific bias correction.
-The bias correction is modelled as a 2^{nd} order polynomial as a function of latitude and month, following the approach of Bergamaschi et al. (2007) (see Equation 4 in this paper).
-Because this correction is independent of longitude, the information about local gradients is largely maintained, while ensuring that the model can simultaneously interpret total-column and surface-based measurements of CH4 consistently.
+The bias correction is modelled as a 2nd order polynomial as a function of latitude and month, following the approach of Bergamaschi et al. (2007) (see Equation 4 from this paper).
+Because this correction is independent of longitude, the information about local gradients is largely maintained, while ensuring that the model can simultaneously interpret total-column and surface-based measurements of CH4 in a consistent manner.

 When comparing the modelled XCH4 columns to the XCH4 measurements, both the prior profile and the averaging kernel are taken into account.
 Because the spatial resolution of the S5P measurements is so much higher than that of the model fields, we average them to create super-observations for use in the inversion.
-This is done as follows:
+This is done in the following manner:

-- Count all retrievals with quality flag "good" (or, for CH4_S5P_SRON and CH4_S5P_SRONt, those with qa filter > 0.5) that fall within a model doxel (gridbox per orbit) - Average the XCH4 values, weighted by the inverse of measurement precision - Calculate the mean averaging kernel, averaging per retrieval layer, weighted by the inverse of the measurement precision - Determine the super-obs measurement precision, as the maximum of: - o Double the weighted mean precision or - \circ $\;$ The standard deviation of the XCH_4 measurements in the doxel for the Essential Climate Variable (ECV) Greenhouse Gases (GHG) Version 2.0
+- Count all retrievals with quality flag "good" (or, for CH4\S5P\SRON and CH4\S5P\SRONt, those with qa filter > 0.5) that fall within a model doxel (gridbox per orbit) - Average the XCH4 values, weighted by the inverse of measurement precision - Calculate the mean averaging kernel, averaging per retrieval layer, weighted by the inverse of the measurement precision - Determine the super-obs measurement precision, as the maximum of: - o Double the weighted mean precision or - O The standard deviation of the XCH4 measurements in the doxel